skoruba/IdentityServer4.Admin/README.md

 git clone https://github.com/skoruba/IdentityServer4.Admin
 ```

-## Docker support
+## Running via Docker

-- It is possible to run AdminUI through docker:
+- It is possible to run Admin UI through docker:

+- With following commands:
 ```
 docker-compose build
 docker-compose up
 ```
+Or
+- Directly in Visual Studio with project called `docker-compose` as well, which contains support for debugging.

-- Docker images with whole AdminUI will be available also in docker hub:
+- Docker images with the Admin UI will be available also in docker hub:
 https://hub.docker.com/u/skoruba